snahun78/myRepository/README.md

 -----------------------------------------------------------------------------------------------
 …or push an existing repository from the command line

+git add --all
+git commit -m "commit"
-git remote add origin https://github.com/snahun78/myRepository.git git push -u origin master
+git push -u origin master

 -----------------------------------------------------------------------------------------------